skye2k2/dev-cli/README.md

 <details>
 <summary>Package dependency details</summary>

- - boxen, got, inquirer, netrc, ora, semver-diff are required by checkIfOutdated, which determines if the installed version
+- boxen, got, inquirer, netrc, ora, semver-diff are required by checkIfOutdated, which determines if the installed version of dev-cli is outdated and manages the self-update process.

 </details>

 ## TODOs:

 - Actually add some useful scripts